 - Place pan in a bowl filled with ice, stirring occasionally, until it cools to room temperature.
 Spoon cooled filling into the prepared crust.
 Cover tightly - pressing plastic wrap gently onto the surface of the filling to prevent a skin from forming.
 Chill completely, for at least 6 hours, although overnight is better.

-- Top with either whipped cream (see note) or meringe just before serving.
+- Top with either whipped cream (see note) or meringue just before serving.

 If you are a topping fanatic (and I can understand that), then my next best choice would be meringue.
-This is relatively low-calorie to begin with, and also fat free.
+This is relatively low-calorie to begin with, and also fat-free.
 But it tastes GOOD.
-Simply whip egg whites with a pinch of cream of tarter and a few tablespoons of sugar until you get stiff peaks.
+Simply whip egg whites with a pinch of cream of tartar and a few tablespoons of sugar until you get stiff peaks.
 Spread this on the cold pie, and run it under a broiler for a few minutes until the peaks are all nicely beautiful, golden and brown.